van001/lesscode/readme.md

 # Philosophy
 > Universe is either expanding or contracting - Albert Eienstien.

-In grand schemes of things entire universe can be described in terms of few abstractions.
-We call them law of nature.
+In the grand scheme of things, the entire universe can be described in terms of few a abstractions.
+We call them the law of nature.
 Programming is no exception.
-While imperative thinking allows each individual to be an individual, it may confuse others if they are not used to their way of thinking :).
-Functional thinking abstracts the complexity (function) and opinion(implementation) & provide us a generic way to  communicate and work together.
-None-the-less we need both, individualism as well as ability to work/exist as a group.
+While imperative thinking allows each individual to be an individual, it may confuse others if they are not used to "their" way of thinking :).
+Functional thinking abstracts the complexity (function) and opinion (implementation) & provide us a generic way to  communicate and work together.
+Nonetheless, we need both individualism and the ability to work/exist as a group.

 > What if I ask you to reverse words in a sentence like 'my name is neelesh' -> 'neelesh is name my'